 Internal Radii and Corner Geometry

-Clear polycarbonate surfaces requiring optical clarity must be identified explicitly on the drawing.
-As-machined PC is hazy - transparency is not restored by machining alone and requires a secondary finishing operation.
+Clear polycarbonate surfaces requiring optical clarity must be identified explicitly on the drawing — as-machined PC is hazy and transparency is not restored by machining alone.

 Polycarbonate Compared with Other CNC Plastic Materials